rishabh-vasudevan/hey-rodney-test/README.md

 - The output will be a csv file with three colums, the colums are index, actual_ans, predicted_ans

-## To run prediction on live audio stream
+## Run prediction on live audio stream

 - Run the `live_audio_stream.py` file